hexa-decim8/heat/grow_tips.md

 is to make sure that the trays are kept warm.
 Once the seeds begin to sprout, they will need continuous sunlight.

 Realistically, you shouldn't need to open up the trays much before the seedlings are ready to get re-potted.

+Germination for superhot seeds takes a long time.
+Depending on many factors, you may not see growth for many months.
+Be patient while the seeds open, and don't assume the seeds are duds until they've been planted for at least 3 months with no progress.

+## Watering
+Watering during germination isn't critical.
+The water used during the initial hydration of the seed starters should be enough to keep the soil healthy enough to sustain the seeds through to first sprouting.

 ## Labeling
 Seed trays are also good for keeping track of what varieties you have planted.